mdn/translated-content/files/ja/learn/server-side/express_nodejs/displaying_data/author_detail_page/index.md

 ![Author Detail Page - Express Local Library site](LocalLibary_Express_Author_Detail.png)

-> **Note:** The appearance of the author _lifespan_ dates is ugly!
+> **メモ:** The appearance of the author _lifespan_ dates is ugly!
 We'll address that in the final challenge in this article.

 ## Next steps